 Guerrilla marketing has many types like Ambient Marketing, Ambush Marketing, Experiential marketing, Viral Marketing

 EVOLUTION OF GUERRILLA MARKETING

 How did Guerrilla Marketing come into existence?
 How did it evolve?
 The term “Guerrilla marketing” comes from the term Guerrilla Warfare, which employs atypical or noticeable tactics to achieve the desired goal.
 In 1984, the term guerrilla marketing was introduced by Leo Burnett’s creative director Jay Conrad Levinson in his book Guerrilla Marketing.
-The term “Guerrilla Marketing” itself was from the inspiration of guerrilla warfare which was an unconventional war method which involved using different techniques from usual and small tactic strategies used by armed civilians.
-The Guerrilla Warfare was the most prominent war technique which was used by the people of Vietnam during the America-Vietnam War (1955-1975) It involves a high level of imagination, visualisation and energy to execute the Guerrilla marketing campaign.
+The term “Guerrilla Marketing” itself was from the inspiration of guerrilla warfare which was an unconventional war method that involved using different techniques from usual and small tactic strategies used by armed civilians.
+The Guerrilla Warfare was the most prominent war technique which was used by the people of Vietnam during the America-Vietnam War (1955-1975) It involves a high level of imagination, visualization, and energy to execute the Guerrilla marketing campaign.

 WHY GUERRILLA MARKETING?